 Given that the LocalBitcoins exchange function on a peer-to-peer basis, it makes use of a feedback system that allows for both buyers and sellers to review each other.
 The feedback system shows a percentage score on your public profile to inform other users of your past trustworthiness.

 Five types of feedback can be given: Trustworthy, Positive, Neutral, Block, and Block without Feedback.
 If certain conditions of the feedback are met, then it is displayed on the user’s public profile.
 Feedback is tagged as either confirmed or unconfirmed, where the former indicates the public visibility of the feedback.
-Unconfirmed feedback is not shown publicly and only shown to LocalBitcoins administrators.
+Unconfirmed feedback is not shown publicly and is only shown to LocalBitcoins administrators.

 If you give ‘Trustworthy” feedback to a user, then the user is marked as a trusted person.
 Users who are marked as trusted by you can view your “Trusted Only” adverts, and you can view your list of trusted persons on your profile.